wilsonliaows/docs/workbot/workbot-dialogflow-nlu.md

 Before starting, make sure to [create a Dialogflow account](https://console.dialogflow.com/api-client/#/login) - it's free!

 ## Import IssuesBot to your api.ai account
-Let's start by importing a pre-built DialogFlow bot called **IssueBot** (download the bot [here](/assets/dialogflow-bot/IssuesBot.zip)).
+Let's start by importing a pre-built DialogFlow agent called **IssueBot** (download the bot [here](/assets/dialogflow-bot/IssuesBot.zip)).
 This is a simple DialogFlow bot that works with this Workbot [recipe](https://www.workato.com/recipes/684354).

 In your Dialogflow console (URL should begin with https://console.dialogflow.com),
 - Click on create agent